Free delivery to a pickup point for orders over €50

 Like whey, casein comes from milk.
 It accounts for about 80% of milk protein, compared to 20% for whey.

-It is a large protein, which is also obtained by filtration.
+It is a large protein on a molecular scale, which is also obtained by filtration.

 Casein has a less interesting amino acid profile than whey.